Kompete1/chatkit-kart-setup/managed-chatkit/README.md

 - (optional) `CHATKIT_API_BASE` or `VITE_CHATKIT_API_BASE` (defaults to `https://api.openai.com`)
 - (optional) `VITE_API_URL` (override the dev proxy target for `/api`)

 Set the env vars in your shell (or process manager) before running.
+You can also drop them in `.env.local` files at `managed-chatkit/.env.local` **or** `managed-chatkit/frontend/.env.local` (Vite will read either location).
+Restart the dev server after editing env files.
 Use a workflow id from Agent Builder (starts with `wf_...`) and an API key from the same project and organization.